Adjusting advanced cluster settings on larger installationsLast modified on 23 Aug, 2022. Revision 7

 This setting controls how much synchronization data (in KB) can be buffered before waiting for acknowledgement from its cluster peer.
 Today’s appliance models (E80 and above) have quite a lot of spare memory, so allocating 4 MB instead of one should be no problem, having a little extra buffer for the synchronization will never hurt.

-Note: The old default value was in older versions 1024.
+Note: The default value in older versions was 1024.
 The value will not update on existing configurations automatically.
 Only new configurations from around 2017 will use the new default value.

 - Sync Packet Max Burst , default value 100

 This setting controls how many packet the active cluster peer can send in a synchronization state burst to the inactive node.
 For larger installations (100+ users) it is highly recommended to increase this value, using the default value can cause the active node to be unable to synchronize data fast enough.
 Meaning the inactive node may not be fully synchronized with the active.